iarroyof/sentence_embedding/README.md

 ```bash
 $ python wisse_example.py --input /path/to/sentences.txt --idfmodel local --embedmodel /path/to/embeddings.bin --localw binary --output test.vec
 ```
+## 2) With word embedings indexed within a directory:

 Get TFIDF weights from the input text file and with indexed embeddings (use `--format` option and pass a directory to the `--embedmodel` option):